📦 FREE shipping on orders over $30

 Tim Thornborough

 Tim Thornborough is the founder and Publishing Director of The Good Book Company.
 He is series editor of Explore Bible-reading notes, the author of The Very Best Bible Stories series, and has contributed to many books published by The Good Book Company and others.
-Tim is married to Kathy and has three adult daughters.
+Tim is married to Kathy, and they have three adult daughters.